-Figure 1 summarizes the five phases of the lab.
-As can be seen, the first three involve code-injection (CI) attacks on CTARGET, while the last two involve return-oriented-programming (ROP) attacks on RTARGET.
-Note that the fifth phase is extra-credit.
+Figure I summarizes the four phases of the lab.
+As can be seen, the first three involve code-injection (CI) attacks on CTARGET, while the last one involves return-oriented-programming (ROP) attacks on RTARGET.
+Note that the third phase is extra-credit.

-4 Part I: Code-Injection Attacks
+Part I: Code-Injection Attacks 4